 Enter Bitcoin – a new network for powering remittance.
 Bitcoin can be leveraged by traditional Money Transfer Operators to deliver faster, cheaper remittances.

 Fees and Intermediaries: Bitcoin eliminates all of the banking intermediaries required by traditional remittance processing.
 Digital developments and focus on user experience can provide total transparency into the transfer process and associated fees.
-At OpenNode, we believe sending remittances anywhere in the world should cost no more than 1% of the amount sent.
+At OpenNode, we believe sending remittances anywhere in the world should cost as little as possible.
 The World Bank has noted that cutting remittance costs by 5-6% can save senders $15-20 billion a year.

 Bitcoin’s Internet-based infrastructure: Bitcoin transfers are confirmed and sent to a recipient’s wallet within about 10 minutes.
 The focus for our industry now is optimizing the costs associated with Bitcoin on-ramps and off-ramps – the first and last mile processes for exchanging Bitcoin into and out of local currency.

 OpenNode offers a simple solution for remittance payments powered by Bitcoin.
-We support fast, low-cost Bitcoin transfers and conversion and bank transfers for a number of local currencies at rates as low as 1% processing cost + 0.2% for conversion/transfer.
+We support fast, low-cost Bitcoin transfers and conversion and bank transfers for a number of local currencies at lower rates than traditional payment platforms for conversion/transfer.
 Additionally, OpenNode users can exchange Bitcoin to their desired currency at the time of the transaction to avoid Bitcoin price volatility.